xmonader/nim-configparser/README.md

 name = xmonader
 email = notxmonader@gmail.com
 ```
-INI file consists of one or more sections and each section consists of one or more key value pairs separated by `=`
+Ini file consists of one or more sections and each section consists of one or more key value pairs separated by `=`

 ### Define your data types